recruit-lifestyle/Smile-Lock/README.md

 Or you can drag the [SmileLock](https://github.com/recruit-lifestyle/Smile-Lock/tree/master/SmileLock) folder to your project.

 # Another Approach
 You can subclass `PasswordUIValidation` for a more simple & elegant code.
+More detail please refer `BlurPasswordLoginViewController.swift`.

 ```swift
 override func viewDidLoad() {